 - 2. Conservative Party vote share (1871): Data on electoral outcomes are provided by Sperber (1997).
 These data reflect the vote share of the Conservative Party in the 1871 elections. - 3.
-Net electoral disputes (1871-1912): Data on electoral disputes in Imperial Germany are originally collected by Robert Arsenschek and provided in a digital format by Ziblatt (2009).18 These data reflect the cumulative number of disputes that occurred in all peacetime elections of Imperial Germany.19
+Net electoral disputes (1871-1912): Data on electoral disputes in Imperial Germany are by Arsenschek and Ziblatt (2008).
+These data reflect the cumulative number of disputes that occurred in all peacetime elections of Imperial Germany.
+On the control of the